-Here are a few pointers which should be useful in gaining more confidence on the river.
-If you are unsure about any aspects of safety on the river, please feel free to ask any club member.
+Here are pointers that will assist in gaining more confidence on the river.
+If you are unsure about any aspects of safety on the river, please ask any club member.

-Please be aware of what boats you can use- novices should use the novice doubles and singles only.
+Please be aware of what boats you can use; novices should only use the novice doubles and singles.

 - Get to know the different types of boats

-- Be aware of what boats you can use
+- Be aware of which boats you can use

-- Look after the boats and report any damage to the vice captain
+- Look after the boats & oars and report any damage on the board in the boathouse

-- Watch 200 yards ahead and behind as crews may not hear or see you
+- Watch 200 yards ahead and behind your boat as crews may not hear or see you

-- Be aware of other people’s abilities – for example an experienced passenger boat, sailing boats and a Sunday morning hire boat
+- Be aware of other people’s abilities – for example an in-experienced passenger boat, sailing boats and a Sunday morning hire boat

-- To steer in a straight line- find an object far away, above bow or stern and keep it there
+- To steer in a straight line – select an object far away, above bow or stern and keep it there

 - Imagine the course as a line on the water